tsurumeso/chainer-grad-cam/README.md

 # chainer-grad-cam

 Chainer implementation of Grad-CAM [1].
-This code uses VGG16Layers ImageNet classification model to generate CAM.
+Grad-CAM can localize and highlight important region in the image for predicting the concept without changing the model architecture.
+This code uses VGG16Layers ImageNet classification model.

 ## Summery